Who can sign documents on behalf of an LLC?

 It's also important to thoroughly read any document that you sign on behalf of the LLC because there might be language in the document that could open you up to personal liability, regardless of how you signed it.

 Start up your LLC with Rocket Lawyer

 Small businesses are the backbone of the U.S. economy.
 Getting them up and running requires a solid foundation and a lot of elbow grease.
-Eliminate the guesswork and give your LLC the best chance at success with Rocket Lawyer’s extensive online resources.
-These resources include state-specific LLC formation paperwork and other vital documents.
-Plus, Rocket Lawyer makes it easy to ask a lawyer when you’re confronted with challenging legal questions.
+Eliminate the guesswork and give your LLC the best chance at success with extensive online resources from Rocket Lawyer.
+These resources include state-specific LLC formation paperwork and other vital documents for running your business.
+Plus, Rocket Lawyer makes it easy to ask a lawyer when you're confronted with challenging legal questions.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.